ng-consult/redis-url-cache/README.md

 ## FileStorage config

-The simplest config ou there
+The simplest config file out there.

 ```javascript